serebrov/dynamo_objects/README.rst

     # used for some additional actions like logging
     record = table.delete('hash', 'range')

-The `create=True` option for the `table.get()` method is useful when you want to read the data from the database or get the Null object if data is not found.
+The :code:`create=True` option for the :code:`table.get()` method is useful when you want to read the data from the database or get the Null object if data is not found.
 For example:

 .. code-block:: python